betterplace/acts_as_account/README.md

 ## Configuration

-It is possible to configure if postings_count and balance get persisted on the Account or if it is calculated on demand.
+It is possible to configure if attributes (postings_count, balance, last_valuta) are persisted on the Account or if it is calculated on demand.
 ```
   ActsAsAccount.configure do |config|
     # Default values:
-    # config.persist_postings_count = true
-    # config.persist_balance = true
+    # config.persist_attributes_on_account = true
   end
 ```
-Enabling persistence for any of these attributes means that the sending and receiving account will aquire a lock when making a transfer to ensure correct data.
+Enabling persistence means that the sending and receiving account will aquire a lock when making a transfer to ensure correct data.
 This can be problematic in a high load scenario where many transfers to the same accounts are processed in parallel.

 ## How to test